vxld100/ltc-volatility-forecasting/README.md

 yourself, for I used my own fork of the ncps package, which implements the LTCs.
 This is due to a bug in the original package, which is what you would install using pip or something similar.
+The
+Nix setup takes care of that.

 ### Setup

+After installing Nix, run the following code:

 ```bash
 git clone https://github.com/vxld100/ltc-volatility-forecasting.git